r3noble/ClubHub/Sprint2.md

 4. Makes sure that clicking makes a change event happen with the counter

 ## Back End Unit Tests
-1. Make sure we can grab a user by name(ID)
-2. Testing login handler with known login information
-3. Adding user to backend database

 # Back End Documentation